ardeshir/docs/archives/NYC_Public_Bank_1975.md

 ⸻

-🔎 What the article describes — the 1970s moment and its failure
-	•	The article (“New York City’s Forgotten Public Bank Plan”) recounts a moment in 1975, when the political leadership of New York City and the New York State Assembly considered creating a public bank — both at the state level (a state-owned bank) and a municipal bank for NYC.  ￼
+🔎 The article (“New York City’s Forgotten Public Bank Plan”) recounts a moment in 1975, when the political leadership of New York City and the New York State Assembly considered creating a public bank — both at the state level (a state-owned bank) and a municipal bank for NYC.  ￼
 	•	The push came after what the article calls a “credit strike”: private banks and Wall Street refused to underwrite or roll over NYC’s short-term notes / debt — essentially freezing the city out of its normal financing routes.
 That refusal was a central trigger for the city’s 1975 fiscal crisis.  ￼
 	•	The proposed public bank would have had broad powers: hold deposits, make loans, underwrite municipal bonds/notes — effectively replacing much of the city’s reliance on private banks.
 With roughly US$ 3 billion in state deposits sitting in private banks, a state bank would have instantly become one of the 25 largest banks in the U.S.  ￼
 	•	Support for this plan was not trivial: major institutions such as the largest municipal union (District Council 37, AFSCME) backed it; even consumer-rights activist Ralph Nader testified in favor; and the president of the only existing fully state-owned U.S. bank (Bank of North Dakota — the only U.S. state bank at the time) endorsed it.  ￼